quantmind/pulsar/docs/source/tutorials/events.rst

     >> o.fire_event('start', 'hello')

-Adding event callbacks is done via the :meth:`~.EventHandler.bind_event` method.
+Adding event callbacks is done via the :meth:`~.Event.bind` method.
 The method accept two parameters, the event name and a callable accepting one parameters, the caller which fires the event or the optional positional parameter passed to the :meth:`~.EventHandler.fire_event`